- For Professionals

 PHIUS+ FITS INTO HOUSING POLICY AND BUILDING CODES BECAUSE IT IS TAILORED TO NORTH AMERICA

 Passive House Institute US (PHIUS) has designed a variety of tools to help policymakers, housing agencies, and energy program managers incentivize passive buildings.

-Once projects have been selected and funding has been awarded, the program manager can verify that a project is enrolled in the certification program via the online PHIUS Projects Database, which lists all registered projects with their assigned project number, level of progress, and certification status.
+Once projects are selected, and funding awarded, the program manager can verify that a project's enrollment in the certification program through the PHIUS Projects Database, which lists all registered projects with their level of progress, and certification status.